-- · leads the Online Safety committee - takes day to day responsibility for online safety issues and has a leading role in establishing and reviewing the school online safety policies / documents - ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place - ensures that staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - provides training and advice for staff - liaises with the Network Manager and technical staff (iCT4Ltd) - receives reports of online safety incidents and creates a log of incidents to inform future online safety developments. - meets regularly with Online Safety Governor/headteacher to discuss current issues, review incident logs and filtering / change control logs - attends relevant meeting / committee of Governors - reports regularly to Extended Leadership Team
+- leads the E cadets a selected group of pupils from across the school to help spread the online safety message. - takes day to day responsibility for online safety issues and has a leading role in establishing and reviewing the school online safety policies / documents - ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place - ensures that staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - provides training and advice for staff - liaises with the Network Manager and technical staff (iCT4Ltd) - receives reports of online safety incidents and creates a log of incidents to inform future online safety developments. - meets regularly with Online Safety Governor/headteacher to discuss current issues, review incident logs and filtering / change control logs - attends relevant meeting / committee of Governors - reports regularly to Extended Leadership Team